dingdapeng-beijing/Fetch-Coding-Challenge/README.md

 # Fetch-Coding-Challenge
-A public repository to submit Analytics Engineer - Coding Challenge I'm using PostgreSQL as my SQL dialect.
+This is a public repository to submit Analytics Engineer - Coding Challenge I'm using PostgreSQL as my SQL dialect.

 # Step 1: Diagram the Structured Relational Data Model